mryap/alembic-kit/_posts/2019-05-16-classify-images-with-AutoML.md

 ### Generate predictions

 Now it's time for the most important part: generating predictions on your trained model using data it hasn't seen before.
+Again this is not new for ML people like me.

 Navigate to the Predict tab in the AutoML UI: